jtamames/SqueezeMeta/README.md

 14) Binning with different methods
 15) Binning integration with DAS tool
 16) Taxonomic assignment of bins, and check for taxonomic disparities
-17) Checking of bins with CheckM
+17) Checking of bins with CheckM2 (and optionally classify them with GTDB-Tk)
 18) Merging of previous results to obtain the bin table
 19) Merging of previous results to obtain the contig table
 20) Prediction of kegg and metacyc patwhays for each bin